artmetla/DejaView/docs/analysis/metrics.md

 processor.

-Since the same code is running locally and remotely, developers can be confident in reproducing the issue and use the trace processor and/or the Perfetto UI to identify the problem.
+Since the same code is running locally and remotely, developers can be confident in reproducing the issue and use the trace processor and/or the DejaView UI to identify the problem.